 John is an Assistant Professor in Marketing at Nottingham University Business School and is the Social Analytics Lead within the Neo-demographic Laboratory for Analytics in Business.
 He holds a PhD in Economic Anthropology and specialises in the study of informal economies, particularly through ethnographic and computational social network analysis methods.
 His most recent work examines how data analytics can be applied to the social good of eliminating food waste and food poverty.

-Dr Benjamin Lucas is an Assistant Professor at Nottingham University Business School, and lead’s the People and Sensors theme at N/LAB.
-Benjamin’s research interests include business analytics, quantified human behaviour, and technology management.
+Dr Benjamin Lucas is an Assistant Professor at Nottingham University Business School, and leads the Computational Consumer Behaviour and Human Collaboration Systems themes at N/LAB.

 Bertrand specializes in Geospatial methods, with a specific focus on mapping in emerging economies and markets – considering how data science methods must be adapted for those regions.
 He is an expert in geospatial analytics, computer vision and applied machine learning.
 In addition he is an assistant professor at NUBS, his applied work has covered everything from road condition analysis to detection of slavery from space.